Jesusthebotanist/PLBIO6401_EcologyEvolution_Module_2019/Day1/worksheet/Day1_Worksheet_LinuxAlignmentParsimony.md

 --toc \
 -V toc-title:"Table of Contents" \
 -V linkcolor:blue \
--M title="Linux, Alignment and Parsimony" \
+-M title="Day 1: Linux, Alignment and Parsimony" \
 -M author="Jesus Martinez-Gomez" \
--M abstract="This worksheet will walk you through some Linux basics, alignment and parsimony tree inference.
-These are are step-by-step instruction intended for someone who does not have familiarity with Linux of phylogenetics as such follow them as closely as you can.
-If do know a little feel free to follow them at your leasuire as long as you manage to answer the homeworks at the end." \
 -M date="November 4th, 2019" \
+-M abstract="This worksheet will walk you through some \
+Linux basics, alignment and parsimony tree inference. \
+These are are step-by-step instruction intended for \
+someone who does not have familiarity with Linux or \
+phylogenetics.
+As such follow them as closely as you \
+can.
+However, if do have familiarity, follow the \
+instructions at your leasuire.
+Make sure you answer \
+the homeworks at the end." \
+--extract-media ./images \
 --highlight-style tango \
 -o Day1_Worksheet_LinuxAlignmentParsimony.pdf
 ```

-# Homework Questions:
-___
-## Homework Question 1:
-In less then 3 sentences explain why a human hand and a Gorrilla hand look alike?

-## Homework Question 2:

-## Homework Question 3:
-## Homework Question 4:
-Rerun through the worksheet using a different different from the "Ruhfel_unaligned_fasta" folder.
-Do everything inside a new directory named, [YourLastName_GeneName].
-Email your compressed folder with and aligned sequence and a parsimony phylogeny to me.